What Is Soul Fatigue?

 I’ve slept twelve hours and still woke up carrying bricks on my back, an elephant on my chest, and chains around my ankles.

-I’ve gone on vacations and come home just as hollow.
+I’ve gone on vacations and come home just as hollow, but now with more dread because I felt behind in everything.

 The Weight of Repeated Impact

-Every betrayal you swallowed, all those spirals that left you gasping for air, even the cries that went unanswered.
+Every betrayal you swallowed, all those spirals that left you gasping for air, even the cries that went unanswered, every smile you forced until your jaw ached and your stomach churned, they all added up in your soul even if you didn’t realize it.

 Related Reads You Might Love: